 - Do not use drugs on your own.
 If you are feeling unwell, tell someone.

 - If you or someone near you is feeling unwell, immediately alert our staff, or a Helper Hut, or security, or the First Aid/Welfare team (to the far right of the stage).
 Please also be aware that if you or a friend have taken drugs and are in need of medical attention, medical staff are not obliged to involve anyone else, including the Police.
 So don’t be afraid to go to First Aid.
 The First Aid/Welfare team is not here to judge you, they are here to help you.
 So be honest with them.
 Everyone can access appropriate professional help during the weekend.

 We respect and welcome our similarities and differences.

 If you behave like a Dickhead, this place isn’t for you.
 If you have a mate who behaves like a Dickhead, please leave them at home, along with any offensive signage, slogans, clothing, costumes, etc. Offensive verbal comments, aggression, violence, intimidation, harassment or assault of any kind – to anyone – is never OK.
 We work closely with Victoria Police and others to look after the haven here.
-We eject and/or charge people behaving like a Dickhead.
+There may be a requirement to eject and/or charge people behaving like a Dickhead.

 Before rushing to judgement, or giving yourself or someone else a bad time, please request our Welfare team via your Helper Hut.
 They listen without judgement to help us all understand what’s really going on, and make sure we’re understood.
 It’s normal to misunderstand things, particularly if we’re tired or intoxicated.